Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates my_first_directory inside tmp directory
+script to move betty in my first directory